Gorachevsky/agora-saas-marketplace/README.md

 npx create-next-app@latest agora-saas-marketplace --ts --tailwind --eslint --app --src-dir --use-bun
 ```

-In our case we directly added the following options:
+In our case we directly added the name of the project *agora-saas-marketplace* and the following options:

 - `--ts`: Initialize as a TypeScript project.
 - `--tailwind`:  Initialize with Tailwind CSS config.